Neuro-Mechatronics-Interfaces/.github/docs/examples/_posts/2022-06-25-tailwindcss_highlighting.md

 ```
 ...

-To enable typography plugin, inter font, and customizations by updating `tailwid.config.js` as follows:
+To enable typography plugin, enter the font and customizations by updating `tailwind.config.js` as follows:

 ```js
 const defaultTheme = require('tailwindcss/defaultTheme')